-Czech Man Protests Grocery Chain’s Removal of Cross – By Visiting Stores With Giant Crucifix
+Czech Man Protests Grocery Chain’s Removal of Cross – By Trolling Stores With Giant Crucifix

 Supermarket Giant, Lidl, Faces Backlash and Customer Boycott for Editing Iconic Crosses from Range of Food Packaging.

 Only days after breaking, the story of Lidl and the missing crosses has gone viral and is provoking a backlash against the European supermarket giant which erased the Christian symbol from packaging to ‘’remain neutral’’ on religious matters.

 For those that missed it, the controversy erupted over packaging for a range of Greek food products, featuring images of an iconic blue-domed church from the island of Santorini – minus its white crosses which had been edited out of the picture.

 In protest, a Czech man, Martin Zapletal, embarked on a tour of his home town’s three Lidl stores, dressed as a medieval Penitent and carrying a 3-foot-tall wooden crucifix.

 Martin Zapletal, left, about to ”bless” the products in question at a Lidl supermarket in Olomouc, Czech Republic Tuesday.

 ‘’Yes, the crucifixes were real, and very old’’, Zapletal explained to The Gateway Pundit, ‘’but the costumes were improvised.’’

 Inside each supermarket, Zapletal, and a friend dressed in white robes, proceeded to ‘’bless goods that lacked the cross’’, engaging interested customers in discussion and filling carts with the offending goods only to leave them at the check-outs without paying.